jareware/JSON-DTO/README.md

 	}

-The above controller method could match to a route `GET /notes/{id} Notes.getNote`.
+The response will have `Content-Type: application/json; charset=utf-8` and a body containing:

+	{"my_title":"Something","tags":["foo","bar"],"url":"/notes/123"}

 Note that we can pass the model object directly to `JSONDTOUtil.renderDTO()`, which will know to call `toDTO()` appropriately.
 You can also pass in a list of model objects (that implement `JSONDTORepresentable`):